lwj1994/dataforge/annotation/README.md

 # dataclass_annotation

-Annotations for the `data_class_gen` package to generate data classes with JSON serialization support.
+Annotations for the `dataforge` package to forge data classes with JSON serialization support.

 ## Features